Applying for a driving licence

 - In person by booking an appointment at an NDLS centre.

-To apply for your driving licence online, you will need to have the following:
+To apply for your driving licence online, you will need:

 - A Public Services Card and verified MyGovID